mlehotay/ier/IER/README.md

 1. `IER-diagnostics.md`
 2. `IER-specification.md`
 3. `IER-ethics.md`
-4. `IER-consequences.md`

-### Phenomenology / Lived Experience
-1. `IER-emotions.md`
-2. `IER-brainfeels.md`
-3. `IER-panic.md`
-4. `IER-psychosis.md`

-### Time, Identity, and Personal Continuity
-1. `IER-continuity.md`
-2. `IER-persistence.md`
-3. `IER-agency.md`

-### First-Time Readers (Conceptual Orientation)
-1. `IER-overview.md`
-2. `IER-manifesto.md`
-3. `IER-theory.md`
-4. `IER-specification.md`
+4. `IER-critics.md`

 ---

-## Recommended Canonical Order

-1. `IER-specification.md`
-2. `IER-theory.md`
-3. `IER-access.md`
-4. `IER-meaning.md`
-5. `IER-dynamics.md`
-6. `IER-ethics.md`

-This order mirrors the dependency structure of the framework.

----

 ## Status

-**IER v10.6** represents a stable architectural revision:
+**IER v10.6** represents a **normatively closed framework**:

-- The Specification is normatively closed.
-- Derivative documents are aligned and non-duplicative.
-- No further refactoring of experiential identity conditions is planned.
+- The identity conditions for experience are fixed.
+- No diagnostics, thresholds, or measures are permitted in principle.

-Ongoing work focuses on **clarification, application, and communication**, not revision of the core ontology.
+- Ongoing work focuses on **clarification, application, and criticism**, not revision of the core ontology.

 ---